 1 Following their electoral review of Lewisham, the Local Government Boundary Commission for England (LGBCE) recommended changes to the majority of ward boundaries in the borough and the number of councillors in some wards (although there will still be 54 councillors in total).
-These changes will come into effect after a Parliamentary order is made and will be used for all local elections from May 2022 onwards.
+These changes will be used for all local elections from May 2022 onwards.